CE Compliance Certification

 - Copy of the Declaration.

-Technical documentation can be made available in any format (i.e. paper or electronic) and must be held for a period of up to 10 years after the manufacture of the last unit, and in most cases reside in the European Economic Area (EEA).
+Documentation can be made available in any format (i.e., paper or electronic) and must be held for a period of up to 10 years after the manufacture of the last unit, and in most cases, reside in the European Economic Area (EEA).

 Step 6: Make a Declaration and affix the CE Mark

-When the manufacturer, importer or authorised representative is satisfied that their product conforms to the applicable CE Marking Directives, they must complete a Declaration.
-Under most Directives it is known as the EU Declaration of Conformity but other terms exist.
-Such as Declaration of Incorporation for partly completed machinery and Declaration of Performance for construction products.
+When the manufacturer, importer, or authorised representative is satisfied that their product conforms to the applicable CE Marking Directives, they must complete a Declaration.
+Under most Directives, it is known as the EU Declaration of Conformity, but other terms exist.
+Such as the Declaration of Incorporation for partly completed machinery and the Declaration of Performance for construction products.

 The requirements for the Declaration vary slightly, but will at least include: